mjanker4247/outlook-sig/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.

+## Summary

+I've successfully removed the template scanner functionality and implemented a configuration-based approach.
+Here are the key changes made:

+### 1. **Removed Template Scanning**
+- Removed `GetAvailableTemplates()` function from `pkg/common/paths.go`
+- Removed template selection dropdown from the GUI
+- Removed `--template` flag from the CLI

+### 2. **Added Configuration System**
+- Created a `Config` struct in `pkg/signature/signature.go` with `TemplateName` field
+- Added `LoadConfig()` method to load configuration from `config.yaml` in the build root
+- Modified the `Install()` method to use the configured template instead of a parameter

+### 3. **Updated User Interfaces**
+- **CLI**: Removed template parameter, now automatically uses configured template
+- **GUI**: Removed template selection, simplified form with only name, email, and phone fields

+### 4. **Configuration File**
+- Created `config.yaml` that specifies which template to use
+- The file is placed in the build root directory alongside the executable

+### 5. **Build Process Updates**
+- Updated `Taskfile.yml` to copy the configuration file to the build directory
+- Added `copy-config` task for both platforms

+### 6. **Documentation Updates**
+- Updated `README.md` to reflect the new configuration-based approach
+- Removed references to template selection and scanning

+The application now uses a single, preconfigured template specified in the configuration file, eliminating the need for template scanning while maintaining the same functionality for users.
+The template name is automatically loaded from the configuration when installing signatures.